JSamia36/BirdyBot/README.md

 **Chomedriver is required.** This has to be placed in the same folder or you have to modify the path.
 That can be downloaded at https://googlechromelabs.github.io/chrome-for-testing/#stable

 ### Linux
 If you are on linux, please make sure you use that version for tweet instead.
 The main file version uses Win32Clipboard which linux does't support.
+Please keep in mind this might be slower to get updates.
+There is almost no difference in each file except tweet.py.
+You can copy from the windows folder and remove the '.exe' for the driver path.

 ## Image Support is now Added!
 To add an image to your tweet, add the filepath in file.txt between '<' & '>'